Providence (1790 ship)

 Providence was launched in 1790 at South Shields.
-She initially traded with Saint Petersburg but then in 1804 the British Royal Navy hired her.
-She remained in Royal Navy service until towards the end of 1812.
-She returned to trading as a transport, coaster, and to the Baltic.
+She initially traded with Saint Petersburg but in 1804, the British Admiralty hired her to serve Royal Navy as a hired armed vessel.
+She remained in Royal Navy service until late 1812.
+She then returned to trading as a transport, coaster, and to the Baltic.
 She disappears from the registers between 1835 and 1850.
 She was wrecked in 1869 and broken up in 1870.

 Merchantman

 Providence appeared in Lloyd's Register (LR) in 1792 with Hutchinson, master and owner, and trade Petersburg–London.

 Hired armed ship

 The Royal Navy hired Providence on 16 May 1804.
 Her captain was Commander Peter Rye.

 On 14 September Providence captured the Prussian vessel Louisa Ulrica.

-On 11 April 1805, Providence, the sloop Thames, and HMS Scorpion, captured the Dutch 12-gun schoonerEer (also known as De Eer, D'Eer or Honneur), under the command of Captain Antoine Doudet.
+On 11 April 1805, Providence, the sloop Thames, and HMS Scorpion, captured the Dutch 12-gun schooner Eer (also known as De Eer, D'Eer or Honneur), under the command of Captain Antoine Doudet.
 She was carrying 1000 stands of arms, two 12-pounder field pieces, two mortars, uniforms for 1000 men, tents, and the like.
 She was also carrying M. Jean Saint-Faust who was traveling to Curaçao to assume command of the naval forces of the Batavian Republic.